-This will save up a bunch of paper in the long run!
+This has the potential to save up a bunch of paper in the long run

 14. Avoid palm oil

 Another simple switch that won’t cost you any money but in fact will help you to save up!

 This is a bit too specific so that I won’t go in-depth here, but the palm oil industry is creating a lot of damage.